The Novice (film)

-The Novice is a 2021 American psychological sports drama film written and directed by Lauren Hadaway (in her feature directorial debut).
-The film stars Isabelle Fuhrman as an obsessive freshman who joins her university's rowing team.
-It also stars Amy Forsyth, Dilone, Charlotte Ubben, Jonathan Cherry, and Kate Drummond.
+The Novice is a 2021 American psychological sports drama film written and directed by Lauren Hadaway in her feature directorial debut.
+Starring Isabelle Fuhrman, Amy Forsyth, Dilone, Charlotte Ubben, Jonathan Cherry, and Kate Drummond, the film follows an obsessive university freshman who joins the rowing team.

-The Novice had its world premiere at the 20th Tribeca Film Festival on June 13, 2021, where it won three awards.
-The film was simultaneously released in theaters and on VOD on December 17, 2021.
-It earned five nominations at the 37th Independent Spirit Awards, including Best Feature.
+The Novice had its world premiere at the Tribeca Film Festival on June 13, 2021, where Fuhrman won the Best Actress award.
+The film was theatrically released in the United States on December 17, 2021, to widespread acclaim, with particular praise for Hadaway's direction.
+It earned five nominations at the 37th Independent Spirit Awards, including Best Film and Best Director for Hadaway.
+The film was shot at Trent University in Ontario, Canada.

 Plot

 After a physics class in which she takes the same exam multiple times over, obsessively competitive college freshman Alex Dall sets out to join the Wellington College Novice Rowing Program.
 Shortly after the first training session her thoughts become occupied with the sport - in particular with the consistent form practiced while rowing.

-Jamie Brill, another freshman largely taking up rowing as a means to attain an athletic scholarship, is quickly labeled as the "best novice" on the team to the chagrin of Alex - which further fuels her obsessive drive and compulsive behavior.
-Over time, Alex improves her rowing times (albeit still behind those of Jamie) at the detriment of her academic performance, and they are both soon moved into the varsity team.
-While Jamie quickly adapts to the new environment, Alex fails to fit in both socially and athletically - being forced to sit at the back of the bus and accidentally knocking herself out (referred to as "catching a crab") during a major race.
+Jamie Brill, another freshman taking up rowing as a means to attain a much needed athletic scholarship, is quickly labeled as the "best novice" on the team to the chagrin of Alex - which further fuels her obsessive drive.
+Over time, Alex improves her rowing times at the detriment of her academic performance, and she and Jamie are moved into the varsity team.
+While Jamie quickly adapts to the new environment, Alex fails to fit in both socially and athletically, and accidentally knocks herself out during a major race.

-Moved back to the novice team, Alex loses her already tenuous friendship with Jamie - and during the first joint novice/varsity practice passes out while exercising and urinates herself, becoming the subject of derision within the team.
+Moved back to the novice team, Alex loses her already tenuous friendship with Jamie, and during the first joint novice/varsity practice passes out while exercising and urinates herself.
 After Erin, a varsity rower and trainer, outlines the criteria to officially make varsity but expresses doubt in Alex due to her small stature, Alex begins vigorously practicing alone, but is interrupted by Coach Pete who has been taking increasing notice of her potentially self-harmful level of commitment.
 Pete initially attempts to dissuade Alex from working so hard, but eventually offers to assist her in using a scull to practice alone during winter break.